roman-marxists/marxet-api/README.md

 Setup mongo

-1. Create file `.env` in root directory
+1. Create file `.env` in root directory.
+You can copy and rename from the `example.env` file
 2. Add the following variable to the`.env` file `MONGO_URL=mongodb://localhost:27017/<name of your db>`